nesi/training-environment/README.md

 [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and
 [Ansible](https://www.ansible.com/) need to be installed on your system to run this.

+This setup also requires [Kubernetes Cluster API](https://cluster-api.sigs.k8s.io/) to be running within your NeSI RDC project.
+To bootstrap one we have the following repo to get you started [NeSI RDC CAPI Bootstrap](https://github.com/nesi/nesi.rdc.kind-bootstrap-capi)

 ## Configure terraform

 First copy the config file: